-Welcome to the Locals community for Exiting The Cave.
+Welcome to Exiting The Cave on Locals.

 Exiting the Cave is my attempt to share my philosophical journey with you.
 My hope is that, eventually, this platform can be used to foster genuine, long-form, deep discussion of difficult philosophical topics.
 I want to make this a thriving home for news, discussion, and debate on the "big questions" - both the high-flying "meaning" ones, and the nitty-gritty "semantics" ones.
 I am a lover of both the analytical tradition with its focus on logic, language and its obsession with intellectual precision, and the ancient Greek tradition with its emphasis on mystical narratives, telic explanations, and transcendental ideals.
 In short, this means we will be exploring an extremely broad landscape, and mixing lots of methodologies, and metaphors.
 Along the way, I hope also that this will function as a good place to comment on the philosophical content I produce.
 Please feel free to engage!
 Links to all the things:

 Rules Of Engagement